enimmy/bhop-get-stats/README.md

 These plugins were created to be used in tandem with my sync style, [sync style](https://github.com/Nimmy2222/shavit-syncstyle).
 This style breaks probably every other SSJ/Jhud/Trainer, so you will need these.
 I also just wanted to make it easier for other people to make changes to these types of plugins in the future.
 Now devs will not have to worry about making mistakes with calculations, and can easily make changes they like.

-Jumpstats - Drop-in replacement for Jhud, Trainer, Offsets, Speedometer, and SSJ.
+Jumpstats - Drop-in replacement for Jhud, Trainer, Offsets, Speedometer, SSJ and FJT.
 Most (if not all) of these HUDs are more full-featured and accurate on my versions.

 Get Stats - Supports jump stats (and hopefully other devs plugins in the future), by reducing redundant calculations.